ant-media/ant-media-documentation/docs/guides/recording-live-streams/recording-live-streams.md

 Let's say a 240p adaptive bitrate is added in application settings and RTMP publishing is ongoing.
 If you enable webM recording, 240p stream will be recorded, like ```stream1_240p500kbps.webm```

-## Storing recordings to another directory
+## Store recordings to another directory

-AMS stores the recordings in streams directory by default.
+AMS stores the recordings in the streams directory by default.
 The streams directory is located under `usr/local/antmedia/webapps/AppName/streams`.

 For example, if you are using the LiveApp application, the streams directory will be `usr/local/antmedia/webapps/LiveApp/streams`.

-If you would like to store the recordings (VoDs) to another directory/location, it is recommended to create a symbolic link.
+If you would like to store the recordings (VoDs) in another directory/location, it is recommended to create a symbolic link.

 For live streams, create a symbolic link: